MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/capabilities.md

 ## Intellectual Property Protection

 Your application's design, behavior, and implementation are forms of intellectual property (IP).
-However, applications created for .NET are essentially open books; it's very easy to reverse engineer .NET assemblies, [as they contain high-level metadata and intermediate code][assemblies].
+However, applications created for .NET are essentially open books; it's easy to reverse engineer .NET assemblies, [as they contain high-level metadata and intermediate code][assemblies].

 Dotfuscator Community includes basic [.NET obfuscation][obfuscation] in the form of [renaming][renaming].
 Obfuscating your code with Dotfuscator reduces the risk of unauthorized access to source code through reverse engineering, as important naming information will no longer be public.